afontainec/chinchay-docs/docs/models/customMethods.md

 module.exports = instance;
 ```

-We have added a `expensive` method that will return all the coffee of a price higher than 100 ordered by price.
+We have added an `expensive` method that will return all the coffee of a price higher than 100 ordered by price.

 ## Overwriting exisiting methods